-What will the role and powers of the Mayor be?
+What are the role and powers of the Mayor?

 Directly elected mayors, for regions such as the West Midlands, have been created as part of a move to a greater devolution of power over how public money is spent, from central government to local areas.